SinaC/TetriNET/readme.txt

 discovery doesn't work on cross/multiple machine client/server version used when registering add room notion in server (server can handle multiple rooms and client register on a room)
-SinaCSpecials: use gravity when board has enough holes or when to high GameController -> interface log path/filename should be read from App.config
+SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column GameController -> interface

 AdvancedPierreDellacherieOnePiece: finish GetHoleDepthForColumn
 Move strategy: rotation followed by translation AND translation followed by rotation (useful with I and board almost full)

-WPF client: options, player list    !!!!! bug same control are not created on UI thread !!!!!
+WPF client: options, advice    !!!!! bug chat control is not created on UI thread !!!!!

 wcf
 http://stackoverflow.com/questions/8790665/online-multiplayer-game-using-wcf